ocoke/CranSurvey/README.md

 - **Open Source**: CranSurvey is open-source, based on MIT license, allowing for extensive customization and modification.
 - **Custom Analytics**: With CranSurvey, you have the flexibility to design and implement custom analytics tailored to your specific website goals.
 This allows for a more focused and meaningful analysis of visitor behavior and preferences.
 - **Integration Flexibility**: CranSurvey offers more flexibility in integrating with other systems and services.
 Use Webhooks or other ways to connect.
+- **AI Powered**: With our powerful prompts, you can ask AI about the survey results to get some suggestions or help you analyze the data.

 <!--